Constitution & ByLaws

 Section 4.
 The term of office for Directors and members of the Committee on Publications shall be 3 years, one-third to be elected each year.
 The term of office for each officer and for members of the Nominating Committee shall be 1 year.
 Terms of office are for the respective calendar year.

 Section 5.
 The Vice President shall succeed to the Presidency in the event that office becomes vacant.
 The Vice President-Elect shall succeed the Vice President in case that office becomes vacant.
 The Board of Directors shall fill any other vacancy in an elective office or committee membership, for the balance of the term, except as provided in Section 8 of this Article.

 Section 6.
 The President-Elect shall succeed to the office of President at the conclusion of the term of service as President-Elect.
 The Vice President-Elect shall succeed to the office of Vice President at the conclusion of the term of service as Vice President-Elect.

 Section 7.
 A person who assumes office by virtue of succession or appointment shall not be barred from nomination to the same office, but a person who has served as President-Elect may not subsequently be elected to that office.

 Section 8.
-If the office of the President-Elect becomes vacant before October 1, it shall be filled by a special mail ballot of the membership, upon nomination by the Nominating Committee.
+If the office of the President-Elect becomes vacant before October 1, it shall be filled by a special ballot of the membership, upon nomination by the Nominating Committee.
 If the vacancy occurs on or after October 1, the incoming Vice President shall fill it and serve as President in the following year.